The Knowledge You Expect. The Compassion You Deserve.

 Some marriages and relationships simply erode or the parties grow apart without clear fault to either party.
 Other reasons that relationships end may be due to:

 In other cases, an incident of child abuse will be highly relevant in a child custody proceeding or in a divorce case involving children.
 Make sure to take a look at our reviews and see what everyone is saying!
+It’s vital to consider how personal conduct might affect settlements, especially in contentious divorces where every detail matters.

 Our Colorado Springs Divorce Lawyers Can Help

 Our Colorado Springs divorce attorneys at Drexler Law are proud to serve the families of El Paso County, Colorado and will be happy to fight for you and your family's best interests.
+Whether dealing with straightforward or complicated divorce scenarios, our dedication remains the same—securing outcomes that honor the values and needs of everyone we represent.

 Related Reading